drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 ![TCD1304-optical-electrical](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/7c0a2a66-d456-45e5-9f44-d4f6856260c5)

 The datasheet provides the following diagram in Note 8 to illustrate the definition of $V_{OS}$.
 The hatched area is the negative going output signal.
-SS is ground.
+SS is ground

 ![TCD1304-electrical-note8](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/ceaa5288-26fd-4485-ae8d-bf512b9fe894)